CMSgov/dpc-app/QuickStart.md

 RUN
 ====

-Run the `make start-dpc`
+Run the `make start-dpc`.
-- Clear the project's cache by running the command: `docker exec -it ${containerID} rails dev:cache`
+- Clear the project's cache by running the command: `docker exec -it ${containerID} rails dev:cache`.
-- Request access by visiting http://localhost:3900
+- Request access by visiting http://localhost:3900.
-- Simulate the approval process by visiting http://localhost:3900/letter_opener and clicking on the **confirm my account** link
+- Simulate the approval process by visiting http://localhost:3900/letter_opener and clicking on the **confirm my account** link.

 If no EUA is granted, you will have to manually populate the necessary db tables.
 Sample tables are provided [here](./DbTables.md).
 Once populated, you should see the options to create a public key and a client token.